FileMeta/filemeta.github.io/MetaTag.md

 &name="The Fellowship of the Ring"
 ```

-A type value without a namespace prefix comes from the Schema.org context.
-Otherwise it comes from the context of the corresponding namespace.
+A type value without a namespace prefix references types inthe Schema.org context.
+A type value with a namespace prefix references types within the corresponding namespace.

 ## Design Goals and Discussion

-In creating the MetaTag Specification I (Brandt Redd) started with the following goals:
+In creating the MetaTag Specification I ([Brandt Redd](https://brandtredd.org)) started with the following goals:

 * The syntax should be sufficiently simple and intuitive that someone can compose valid metadata simply by viewing examples.
 * The metadata should be both human-readable and machine-readable.